visika/tesi-magistrale/thesis.typ

     ..dimer_zpe.slice(1).flatten()
   ),
   caption: [
-    ZPE of the water dimer in the harmonic approximation and comparison with reference @kalesckyLocalVibrationalModes2012.
-Energies are in units of eV.
+    ZPE in units of eV of the water dimer in the harmonic approximation and comparison with reference @kalesckyLocalVibrationalModes2012 (named Kalescky in the table).
   ],
-)
+) <table:dimer-zpe>

 === Binding energy